-The first stop on your journey should be an examination or self-assessment of your interests.
+Your journey should include an examination or self-assessment of your interests.
 What types of things excite you?
 What types of jobs or careers appeal to you?
 If you are not sure, start the process at Quintessential Careers: Career Assessment.
-Also, many, if not all, college career centers have a variety of self-tests you can take to help you answer some of these questions.
+Many, if not all, college career centers have a variety of self-tests you can take to help you answer some of these questions.

-The second stop on your journey is an examination of your abilities.
+Conduct an examination of your abilities.
 What are your strengths?
 What are your weaknesses?
 What kind of skills do you have?
 You can begin this self-examination by looking at the courses you took in high school.
 What were your best subjects?
 Is there a pattern there?
 What kinds of extracurricular activities did you participate in while in high school?
 What kinds of things did you learn from part-time or summer jobs?
-While you can only do part of it now, you may want to skim through our article, Using a SWOT Analysis in Your Career Planning.

-The fifth stop on your journey is the reality check.
-You need to honestly evaluate your options.
-Do you really value physicians and have an interest in being a doctor, but have little skills in science?
-Does your occupation require an advanced degree, but your future commitments preclude graduate study?
+You need to honestly evaluate your options, stop for a brief reality check.
+Do you have an interest in being a doctor, but have little skills in science?
+Does your dream occupation require an advanced degree, but your future commitments preclude graduate study?
 Do you have a strong interest in the arts, but your family is convinced you will become a CPA like your father?
-There are often ways to get around some of the obstacles during the reality check, but it is still important to face these obstacles and be realistic about whether you can get around them.
+There are often ways to get around some of these hurdles during the reality check, but it is still important to face obstacles and be realistic about whether you can overcome them.

 What are some other resources for helping you get more information about a major and/or a career?

 - Your college’s course catalog — you’ll be amazed at the wealth of information you can find here… from required courses to specialized majors and tracks.

 - Your professors, including your academic adviser — talk with your professors, whether you have taken a class with them or not… many of them have worked in the field in which they teach and all are experts about careers and career opportunities.